greenelab/deep-review/all-sections.md

 The study of cellular structure and core biological processes -- transcription, translation, signaling, metabolism, etc. -- in humans and model organisms will greatly impact our understanding of human disease over the long horizon [@ru0hjGeQ].
-Predicting how cellular systems are altered by genetic variation and respond to environmental perturbations remain daunting tasks.
+Predicting how cellular systems respond to environmental perturbations and are altered by genetic variation remain daunting tasks.
 Deep learning offers new approaches for modeling biological processes and integrating multiple types of omic data [@8SMDF816], which could eventually help predict how these processes are disrupted in disease.
-Recent work has already advanced our ability to identify and interpret genetic variants, study microbial communities, and predict protein structures (which relates to the problems discussed in the drug development section).
+Recent work has already advanced our ability to identify and interpret genetic variants, study microbial communities, and predict protein structures, which also relates to the problems discussed in the drug development section.
 In addition, unsupervised deep learning has enormous potential for discovering novel cellular states from gene expression, fluorescence microscopy, and other types of data that may ultimately prove to be clinically relevant.